PecPocket/PecPocket/Backend Documentation/Clubs documentation.md

     {
       "code" : x  (int)
     }
+    x -> 403 if sid does not exist in sign up table x -> 501 if the student currently has no clubs to update (make  a POST request instead)
+    x -> 200 if updation of Clubs is successful

+## 3. To add clubs for an SID

+    href - ../club -- [POST]
+    body -
+    {
+      "SID" : sid,  (int)
+      "Club_codes" : ["list", "of", "club", "codes"]    (list of strings) }

+    returns -
+    {
+      'code' : x (int)
+    }
-    x -> 404 if sid does not exist in sign up table x -> 200 if updation of Clubs is successful
+    x -> 403 if sid does not exist in sign up table x -> 200 if the club codes are successfully added as a string

-## 3. To Add/Update instagram handle
+## 4. To Add/Update instagram handle

     href - ../insta/<SID> -- [PUT]